Retro-Logic/office-invaders/README.md

-# Introduction - hackaton project
+# Introduction

-Office Invaders game is designed to attract mass audience but mainly people who understand “office life” and cannot wait for that shorthand to show 5 o’clock.
-This is the game in which employee can finally end the office tyranny and start living again without commuting and loosing that precious time.
+Office Invaders game is a project created by Retro Logic team for the purpose of hackaton Retro Game challenge by Code Institute.
+The game is designed to attract mass audience but mainly people who understand 'office life' and cannot wait for that shorthand to show 5 o’clock.
+This is a game in which employee can finally end the office tyranny and start living again without commuting and loosing their precious time.

 ## UX